 - Preheat the oven to 375 degrees.

-- Half the pumpkin from top to bottom; remove and discard the seeds.
+- Slice: Slice the pumpkin in half from top to bottom; remove and discard the seeds.
 Cut the pumpkin into smaller pieces.

-- Place the pieces with the skin facing down in a baking pan.
+- Arrange the pieces with the skin facing down in a baking pan.

 - Bake approximately 45 minutes until the pumpkin is soft.
 Let it cool for 20 minutes.
 Remove the meat from the skins and with a spoon gently scrape the remaining pulp off.

-- SautΓ© the chopped leeks over medium heat in olive oil.
+- Sauté the chopped leeks over medium heat in olive oil.
 See instructions below.

 - Toast pumpkin seeds in a 9-inch fry pan or a cast-iron pan until puffed and golden, 4 to 5 minutes.
 Sprinkle salt if you wish.

-- In a large stock/soup pot, add the roasted pumpkin meat, apple juice, vegetable stock and the vanilla paste.
+- Add the roasted pumpkin meat, apple juice, vegetable stock and the vanilla paste in a large stock/soup pot.

 - Taste and adjust seasoning as needed with salt and pepper.